timmyjose-compilers/nkanphia-etsiphen/README.md

 # nkanphia-etsiphen

-The algorithm is a slightly-modified version of that originally proposed by Dijkstra which also takes care of [unary operators and single-argument functions](https://www.andr.mu/logs/the-shunting-yard-algorithm/).
+The algorithm is of the Shunting Yard algorithm created by Dijkstra.
 There is also a REPL along with an evaluator that evaluates the given expressions on the fly.
+This projects supports the five basic arithmetic operators - addition, subtraction, multiplication, division, and exponentiation, along with the use of parentheses.

 Etymology: "nkanphia-etsiphen" is a calque of "shunting-yard" in [Lotha](https://en.wikipedia.org/wiki/Lotha_language).